aws/aws-iot-device-sdk-embedded-C/README.md

 The AWS IoT Device Shadow library has no dependencies on additional libraries other than the standard C library.
 It also doesn’t have any platform dependencies, such as threading or synchronization.
 It can be used with any MQTT library and any JSON library (see [demos](demos/shadow) with coreMQTT and coreJSON).

-See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202012.00/lib-ref/libraries/aws/device-shadow-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#shadow_memory_requirements).
+See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202103.00/lib-ref/libraries/aws/device-shadow-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#shadow_memory_requirements).

+**Note**: From [v1.1.0](https://github.com/aws/Device-Shadow-for-AWS-IoT-embedded-sdk/tree/v1.1.0) release onwards, you can used named shadow, a feature of the AWS IoT Device Shadow service that allows you to create multiple shadows for a single IoT device.

 #### AWS IoT Jobs